BACTERIAL DISEASES :-

 1. Milk fever :-

+Milk fever is a metabolic disease in cows soon after calving.
 Due to fall in serum calcium level in cows after calving as a result of failure to mobilize calcium reserves and of the development of negative calcium balance in late pregnancy.

 Symptoms